nawafuji/PBSproject/README.md

-1. how to use example
+How to use example

-2. Download Eigen and place it in the same directory with Example and GLUT
+1. Download Eigen and place it in the same directory with Example and GLUT

-   cd Example
+2. cd Example

    mkdir build